by Grace Min

 Strong laser treatments such as Intense Pulsed Light (IPL) treatment, laser hair removal, Fraxel lasers, and skin-tightening lasers (1540 wavelength / Palomar 1540) on darker skin tones can be very dangerous and cause permanent damage.
 Adding focused heat from these laser treatments to skin that is naturally active to pigment will highly worsen the skin condition.

 If you get curious to try laser treatments, the one recommended for dark skin by dermatologists is the 1064 Nd:YAG laser.
 Make sure to do a patch test first to see how your skin reacts.
 Always do your research and go to a trusted professional who specializes in treatments for darker skin tones.
 At the end of the day, different treatments should be used on a case by case basis.

-Dermalinfusion, also called “The Silk Peel”, has been recommended and deemed safe for both light and dark skin tones.
+Dermalinfusion, also called "The Diamond Glow" or “The Silk Peel”, has been recommended and deemed safe for both light and dark skin tones.